Newborn Essentials 2023: Your Ultimate Baby Checklist

 Updated on

 Preparing for the arrival of your baby can be daunting, especially when you start drafting that all-important 'to buy' list.
-Between Google searches, friends' well-meaning recommendations and targeted social media posts - how did Instagram even know you were pregnant?! - the rundown of clothing, bathroom cabinet staples and tech you simply have to buy before your baby arrives seems endless, never mind expensive.
+Between Google searches, friends' well-meaning recommendations and targeted social media posts - how did Instagram even know you were pregnant?! - the rundown of clothing, (yes, we love a baby boutique too), bathroom cabinet staples and tech you simply have to buy before your baby arrives seems endless, never mind expensive.
 And you thought sleepless nights would be the tough part.

 Whether you're an essentials-only shopper or a sucker for the latest 'it' buy, most of us need a bit of a steer when it comes to deciding what baby must-haves to invest in as that due date draws closer.

-Most agree that a pram is a non-negotiable, a carrier too, a decent supply of nappies (unless you go down the reusable route), a baby bath, a crib, you get the picture.
+Most agree that a pram is a non-negotiable, a baby carrier too, a decent supply of nappies (unless you go down the reusable route), a baby bath, a crib or cotbed, you get the picture.
 But what about the Owlet Monitor that everyone raves about on TikTok?
+An electric breast pump?
 A nursing chair - won't your failsafe sofa do?
 And to swaddle or not to swaddle?
-Shopping for your first baby poses quite the conundrum.
+Shopping for your first baby poses quite a conundrum.

-To that end Grazia has come up with the ultimate newborn baby checklist, a guide to help you navigate that baby prep period with a little more know-how.
-From breast pumps to prams, cribs to car seats (what is the new R129 car seat safety standard?), consider this your ultimate buying guide.
+To that end, Grazia has come up with the ultimate newborn baby checklist, a guide to help you navigate that baby prep period with a little more know-how.
+From breast pumps to prams, cribs to car seats, consider this your ultimate buying guide.

-On-The-Go Essentials: A baby carrier, a changing bag, a portable changing mat, a pram that allows for your newborn to lie down flat, a car seat.
+On-the-go essentials: A baby carrier, a changing bag, a portable changing mat, a pram that allows your newborn to lie down flat, a car seat.

 What clothes do I need to buy for a newborn baby?

-As for hats some hospitals insist on you putting a little hat on your newborn baby before you leave, so it's worth having one or two to hand, especially for outdoor walks in the winter, or sun hats to shield your baby in the summer.
-The Baby Academy, though, recommend avoiding the wearing of hats inside to stave off overheating.
+As for hats, some hospitals insist on you putting a little hat on your newborn baby before you leave, so it's worth having one or two to hand, especially for outdoor walks in the winter, or sun hats to shield your baby in the summer.
+The Baby Academy, though, recommends avoiding the wearing of hats inside to stave off overheating.

 Mori Baby Sleep SuitMori